How to organize your life using Our Version of the marie kondo Method

 The order is important.
 You start with the easiest category and end with the toughest, which makes sense.

-There are 2 main obstacles to the Marie Kondo process:
+There are two main obstacles to her process:

 - Time.
 The main problem for most of us busy people is the time commitment necessary.
 When you take every single item in a category and place it in a mountainous heap in the middle of your bed or floor it needs to be dealt with before life can continue.
 Who has 10-20 hours at a time available to them?